kinde-oss/kinde-java-sdk/README.md

 ```
 ##### Programmatic configuration

-If you want to pass in configuration programmatically the KindeClientBuilder supports this use the following approach.
+If you want to pass in configuration programmatically, the KindeClientBuilder supports this, use the following approach.
 ```java
 KindeClient kindeClient = KindeClientBuilder
         .builder()